Dobson scores in OT to rally Islanders past Flames, 4-3 - NewsBreak

 OFFENSE FROM THE BLUE LINE

-Aho and Dobson's goals gives Islanders defensemen 28 points (11 goals, 17 assists) this season.
+Aho’s goal gives Islanders defensemen 27 points (10 goals, 17 assists) this season.

 CONQUERING THE WEST